AV-SSAN: Audio-Visual Selective DoA Estimation through Explicit Multi-Band Semantic-Spatial Alignment: Conclusion

 \section{Conclusion}

-In this paper, we introduce CI-AVL, a novel and challenging task that locates target sound source using image prompts from different instances within the same sound event category.
-To tackle this task, we propose VP-SelDoA, a framework that leverages semantic visual prompts to generate target-selective masks to isolate target sound among multiple sound sources.
-We further devise a Semantic-Spatial Matching mechanism to effectively align heterogeneous semantic and spatial features.
-To support research in this area, we build VGG-SSL, a large-scale dataset comprising 13,981 spatial audio clips paired with semantic prompt images across diverse sound categories.
-Extensive experiments show that our method outperforms SOTA approaches, achieving a MAE of $12.04^{\circ}$ and an ACC of 78.23\%.
+We introduce CI-AVL, a novel and challenging task that localizes a target sound source using semantically related but spatially unpaired visual prompts.
+To solve this task, we propose AV-SSAN, a selective localization framework that performs multi-band semantic-spatial alignment between visual semantics and spatial audio cues.
+To support research in this direction, we construct VGG-SSL, a large-scale dataset with 13,981 spatial audio clips and class-consistent prompt images.
+Extensive experiments show that AV-SSAN achieves state-of-the-art performance.